-During the year under review, the Non-Executive Directors (who are all Independent Directors) led by the Lead Independent Director constructively challenge and help develop both the Group's short-term and long-term business strategies.
+During the year under review, the three (3) Non-Executive Directors (whom two are Independent Directors and one Non-Independent and Non-Executive Director) led by the Lead Independent Director constructively challenge and help develop both the Group's short-term and long-term business strategies.
 Management's progress in implementing such agreed business strategies are monitored by the Independent Directors.
-They communicate among themselves without the presence of Management as and when the need arises.
-Management has ready access to its Directors (including the Independent Directors) for guidance and exchange of views both within and outside the formal environment of the Board and Board committee meetings.
+They communicate among themselves without the presence of management as and when the need arises.
+Management has ready access to its Directors (including the Independent Directors) for guidance and exchange of views both within and outside the formal environment of the Board and Board Committee meetings.